 An individual shall be entitled:

-For a duplicate copy of a prescription only a fee of £5 is payable in advance.
+Where we have already provided the information and you require a duplicate (such as a duplicate copy of your prescription) a fee of £5 is payable in advance.

 A request for access to personal data must be made in writing subject to any applicable exemption.
 A copy of information held both on manual record and computer will be provided, we do not charge for this unless it is a duplicate of information already provided.
 We are required to respond to your request within 21 days.